 The irony of the Windrush saga, the momentum of the press and publicity that has unfolded over the last few weeks, can only be said to be part of God’s plan, that is if you are a believer.
-Here we are in the year of 75th anniversary of HMT Windrush reaching the shores of the UK in 1947, with the first cohort of economic migrants from Jamaica; a celebration that may have only reached those who were informed, but for the political controversy at the treatment of the children of the now oft-repeated group now known as the ‘Windrush Generation’.
-As a result of the umpteenth legislative immigration act since 1947, those being:-
+Here we are in the year of 70th anniversary of HMT Windrush reaching the shores of the UK in 1948, with the first cohort of economic migrants from Jamaica; a celebration that may have only reached those of us who were informed, but for the political controversy at the treatment of the children of the now oft-repeated group now known as the ‘Windrush Generation’.
+As a result the ensuing media fallout culminating in resignation of the Home Secretary Amber Rudd, the whole country were reminded how in immediate post war years, where Britain had to be rebuilt, the call to the colonies for British subjects to come and help the mother country; with a lure of economic opportunity and an improved quality of life.

 - The Commonwealth Immigrants Act 1962